rocLv/structured-event-logger/README.md

     # later, while processing a request inside that filter
     event_logger.event('scope', 'event', other_value: 'blah') # will also include { my_value: 'whatever' }

+## Fields

+The default event fields that this library sets are prefixed with `event_`:

+- `event_scope`: scope of the event, the first parameter to the `event` call.
+- `event_name`: name of the event, the second parameter to the `event` call.
+- `event_uuid`: A unique identifier for the event generated using `SecureRandom.uuid`.
+- `event_timestamp`: The timestamp of the event, set to `Time.now.utc`.

+All these fields can be overriden by passing new values to the context hash, i.e. the third parameter to the `event` call.

 ## Contributing

 1. Fork it